redkite-labs/RedKiteCms/docs/cookbook/redkite-cms-base-layout.md

 Let's analyse it in detail.

 ## Metatags
-In addiction to standard meta-tags entries, title, description and keywords, there is a twig block called **metatags** where RedKite CMS places additional meta-tags that could come from App-Blocks.
+In addiction to standard meta-tags entries, title, description and keywords, there is a twig block called **metatags** where RedKite CMS places additional meta-tags that could come from a custom block.

 When your template needs to add extra meta-tags, just override this block and add your own.